 Flyfishing, as it turns out, has been a storied way of life for this family for generations.

-In excited agreement over the course of our discovery conversations, we decided to highlight both their love of Colton and their favorite family pasttime.
+In excited agreement over the course of our discovery conversations, we decided to highlight both their love of Colton and their favorite family pastime.
 In turn, they wanted to create some beautiful photographic artwork as a reminder to their grandson of all the Montana love that surrounds him, even from afar.

 They are a family after my own heart!
-As a Montana Family Photographer (and fellow flyfisherman), it brings me great joy when I can celebrate and photograph families in a place that fuels their soul.
+As a Montana Family Photographer (and fellow flyfisherman), it brings me great joy when I can celebrate and photograph families in a place that fuels their souls.
 I was happy to oblige.

 Along with their Goldendoodle “Boomer” in the lead, we had a great time exploring, fishing, and photographing along the Gallatin River and making some really meaningful photos of them along the way.
 It’s never a bad day on the river with the ones you love.
 Here are a few favorite photos from our family portrait session.
-Wishing this family of anglers all the best on the roadtrip ahead.
+Wishing this family of anglers all the best on the road trip ahead.
 Tight lines, -M

 This past Saturday, I ventured out to Deep Creek Range in Paradise Valley, just south of Livingston, Montana to photograph the wedding day celebration of Megan and Ben.